 What is elder care?

-Americans are living longer and living well for longer periods of time.
-This has created a relatively new and growing area of healthcare and provider services, known as elder care.
+Life expectancy in the U.S. has increased in recent years.
+This has created a fairly new and growing area of healthcare and provider services, known as elder care.
 Elder care covers a wide variety of issues.
 This includes choosing an appropriate healthcare provider to care for an aging person.
 It also includes making decisions about moving an older adult from home to a residential care setting.
 People ages 65 and older are the fastest growing segment of America's population.
 Many older adults are living healthy, active, and independent lives.
 But as more people reach their 80s and 90s, the number of older adults needing help with daily living increases.
 The responsibilities of those who provide care for them increase, too.

 What is involved in choosing a healthcare provider for the older adult?

 Different stages in life can require different healthcare providers.
-For older adults, it is important to have a primary healthcare provider who understands the special needs of older people.
+For older adults, it's important to have a primary healthcare provider who understands the special needs of older people.

 Many types of healthcare providers care for older adults.
 These providers include family practitioners, internists, and geriatricians.